solus-project/usysconf/README.md

 Universal system configuration interface for operating systems (i.e. Solus)

-`usysconf` provides a centralised configuration system to replace "package hokos" and post-installation triggers with a reentrant binary, suitable for use in recovery situations.
+`usysconf` provides a centralised configuration system to replace "package hooks" and post-installation triggers with a reentrant binary, suitable for use in recovery situations.
 It requires a certain development approach, by throwing away traditional postinstalls, and centralising/minimising the amount of system delta generated during these steps.

 The binary replaces the legacy [COMAR system](https://solus-project.com/2017/11/12/this-week-in-solus-install-48/) in Solus with a single point for all configuration to take place.
 A simple state file tracks the `mtime` for interesting file paths, and when those are invalidated triggers are run in response.
 This allows `usysconf` to be the final execution step in any package/update operation, and incremently apply trigger steps to the system.